 Each town in Blue Mountain has a history that goes back to the age of early explorers in the mid-19th century.
 Covered with thick vegetation and beautiful waterfalls, this area offers a pleasant retreat from hustle and bustle of city life.
 You can indulge in your passion for outdoor sports or spend a lazy day browsing through antique shops and exclusive clothing stores.

-Three Sisters Blue Mountains
+Three Sisters in The Blue Mountains

 Three sisters, a rock formation in Katoomba is probably the most visited site in Australia.
-Several walking track into the valley can take you to secluded spots in the wild and you can explore hidden waterfalls and beautiful flora and fauna of the region.
+Several walking tracks into the valley can take you to secluded spots in the wild and you can explore hidden waterfalls and beautiful flora and fauna of the region.
 If you are into scenic rides, Scenic World is the best spot to visit as it has the world's steepest incline as well as a Sky Trolley that takes you across the Megalong Valley.

 Things to Do in the Blue Mountains